AKSW/semann/README.md

 # Semantic Annotation Tool for PDF documents

-Semann is a web-based semantic annotation tool for PDF files.<br>
+SemAnn is a web-based semantic annotation tool for PDF documents.<br>
-This tool allows you to semantically annotate (as RDF triples) text in PDFs which is then used for recommending similar PDF documents that the end user might find relevant.
+SemAnn allows you to semantically annotate (using RDF triples) text in PDFs.
+These annotations are then used for recommending similar PDF documents that the reader might find relevant.

 ## Project Current state
 This project is a prototype.